Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 Variations and Recipe Ideas

-• Fajita style: Add extra bell peppers, red onions, and use fajita seasoning instead of taco seasoning.
+• Fajita style: Add extra bell peppers and red onions, and use fajita seasoning instead of taco seasoning.

-• Enchilada style: For a saucier option, add 1 cup of red enchilada mix to the recipe as well.
+• Enchilada style: For a saucier option, add 1 cup of red enchilada sauce to the recipe as well.
 This adds a smoky flavor to the quinoa and adds extra moisture.

 • Add more veggies: Add some chopped zucchini, summer squash, fresh tomatoes, spinach, or kale to the skillet while sauteing the peppers and onions.